timmaffett/chalkdart/README.md

 ## Highlights

 - Expressive API
+- Optional String extension classes which allow use of the Chalk methods directly on Strings
 - Highly performant
 - Ability to nest styles
 - Supports dynamic argument list and automatically handles printing Maps, Lists, Iterables and Function closures